-This happened to me when I requested case records of my great-grandfather’s 1913 trial for bootlegging in Bowie, Texas, a dry county at the time.
+This happened to me when I requested case records of my great-grandfather’s 1913 trial for bootlegging in Bowie County, Texas, a dry county at the time.
 I didn’t have a volume and page number, but I knew details including the county and the date of conviction.
 I laid it all out as succinctly as possible in my request, added that I’d pay any fees, and sent it off to the clerk (whose name and address I found on the county court’s website).

 A few weeks later, my letter came back with a note that said “searched, record not found.”
 When this happens, it’s possible the information in the request was incorrect or incomplete, that the record was misfiled or filed elsewhere, or that it no longer exists.